digitalnatives/assessment/4-github-issues-app.md

 ## Exercise description

-Create an iOS app that lists the issues of a GitHub repository using the official [GitHub API]( https://developer.github.com/), you can choose between REST and GraphQL.
+Create an app that lists the issues of a GitHub repository using the official [GitHub API]( https://developer.github.com/), you can choose between REST and GraphQL.

 ### Requirements